Cherezmz/project_4_trivia/README.md

 User selects answers and may go to the next question, computer tells if the answer is right/wrong and count the score

+HTML and CSS have passed the HTML5 Validator and CSS Validator